 - Coordinating and leading emergency communications planning, securing necessary equipment and exercising emergency communications.

-- Establishing and maintaining a local shelter(s) system.
+- Establishing a local shelter(s) system.

-- Establishing, training and exercising the emergency public information system to get survival advice and information to the public before, during and after peacetime or attack disasters (including establishing relationships with local news media; radio, TV, social media and newspapers).
+- Establishing, training, and exercising the emergency public information system to get survival advice and information to the public before, during and after peacetime or attack disasters (including establishing relationships with local news media; radio, TV, social media, and newspapers).

 - Coordinating and maintaining relationships with local industry to develop industrial emergency plans and capabilities related to local government emergency plans.

-- Coordination of resource management within political jurisdictions in Winneshiek County and with other local, state and federal agencies.
+- Coordination of resource management within political jurisdictions in Winneshiek County and with other local, state, and federal agencies.

 - Provide for procedures to coordinate Federal Disaster Assistance programs regarding disasters or disaster aid for the public and private sector.